thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ```

 If you notice '.' in environment PATH variable it means that the logged user can execute binaries/scripts from the current directory and it can be an excellent technique for an attacker to escalate root privilege.

+For more information about that technique refer to [T1574.007 - Hijack Execution Flow: Path Interception by PATH Environment Variable](https://attack.mitre.org/techniques/T1574/007/)

 ###### *If you don't know, now you know: [PATH](https://en.wikipedia.org/wiki/PATH_(variable))*